 At-Risk for Students enrollment key: waynestateu

 Users build real-life skills on a virtual campus and assume the role of a student and learn about mental health by interacting with four virtual students and talk with one virtual student in distress.

 Mental Health First Aid is an 8-hour course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 The training gives you the skills you need to reach out and provide initial help and support to someone who

 may be developing a mental health or substance use problem or experiencing a crisis.

-The WSU Suicide Prevention Initative trained over 200 people last year in Mental Health First Aid.
+The WSU Suicide Prevention Initative has trained over 800 people since Oct 2017 in Mental Health First Aid.
 Click here to learn more about how Mental Health First Aid is benefiting WSU!